-Undergraduate students' cumulative GPAs are calculated using all of their undergraduate-level coursework.
+Undergraduate students' cumulative GPAs are calculated using all their GGU coursework that is used to satisfy their degree program requirements.
 This coursework is not typically used to satisfy the requirements of any subsequent graduate academic programs that they may pursue, and it is not typically included in their graduate program GPA calculations, with the exception of certain Pathway Programs.
 Undergraduate students' cumulative GPAs are used for evaluating them for academic standing and for degree conferral purposes, and they are recorded on students' transcripts when their degrees are conferred.
 See Undergraduate Student Academic Standing Standards for more information.